 What is gin?

 In short, gin is juniper-flavored vodka.
 Juniper is required for every style of gin (and it is also required for genever).
 You start with a neutral spirit, which you get by distilling an agricultural product.
 Typically grain is used, but potato, grapes, and sugar are fine to use.
 Juniper and other botanicals are added to the still at some point in the distillation process.
 Sometimes the botanicals are added to the pot-still and steeped (much like making tea).
 Sometimes the botanicals are infused via vapor-infusion; they are placed in a basket within the still and the spirit passes through them, capturing some of their essence.
 Water and sometimes more neutral spirit is added to bring the gin down to the desired bottling proof.
-[You can find a bit more about the specifics of production and the styles of gin in our Learn section]

 What about genever?